 - Turn machine on a second time with no soap; hot wash/cold rinse.

-- Dry diapers on line or in dryer, depending on weather.
+- Dry diapers on the clothesline or in the dryer, depending on weather.

 How do you wash your diapers?
 What are your variables (water, type of diapers, etc.)?